-On 10 April 2008 at the 141st Annual General Meeting of Shareholders of Nestlé S.A., KPMG was reappointed as auditor of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group for a term of office of one year.
+On 23 April 2009 at the 142nd Annual General Meeting of Shareholders of Nestlé S.A., KPMG S.A. were appointed as auditors of Nestlé S.A. and of the Consolidated Financial Statements of the Nestlé Group for a term of office of one year.